cloudevents/spec/cesql/spec.md

 | `x LIKE pattern: String x String -> Boolean`     | Returns `true` if the value x matches the `pattern` |
 | `x NOT LIKE pattern: String x String -> Boolean` | Same as `NOT (x LIKE PATTERN)`                      |

-The pattern of the `LIKE` operator can contain:
+The pattern of the `LIKE` operator MUST be a string literal, and can contain:

 - `%` represents zero, one, or multiple characters
 - `_` represents a single character